-Blogger Comments: It is becoming more and more obvious that corruption and crime in Alabama is being addressed.
+Blogger Comments: It is becoming more and more obvious that corruption and crime in Alabama are being addressed.
 Corrupt politicians should be prepared for their indictments.
 Morgan County Politicians are not immune from prosecution.
 Your time is coming to Ana.
 We are pretty sure you will have plenty of company.

 Separate investigation led to Hammon’s guilty plea, ouster